 Our market-based restricted stock units vest contingent upon the achievement of pre-determined market and service conditions.
 If these market conditions are not met but service conditions are met, the market-based restricted stock units will not vest; however, any compensation expense we have recognized to date will not be reversed.
-The number of shares of common stock to be issued at vesting will range from zero percent to 200 percent of the target number of market-based restricted stock units based on our total stockholder return ("TSR") relative to the performance of companies in the NASDAQ-100 Index for each measurement period, generally over a one-year, two-year cumulative and three-year cumulative period.
-In the table below, we present shares granted at 100 percent of target of the number of market-based restricted stock units that may potentially vest.
-The maximum number of shares of common stock issuable upon the vesting of all market-based restricted stock units granted during fiscal year 2017 is approximately 0.7 million .
-As of March 31, 2017, the maximum number of shares issuable upon the vesting of all market-based restricted stock units outstanding is approximately 1.3 million .
+The number of shares of common stock to be issued at vesting will range from zero percent to 200 percent of the target number of market-based restricted stock units based on our total stockholder return ("TSR") relative to the performance of companies in the NASDAQ-100 Index for each measurement period, over either a one-year, two-year cumulative and three-year cumulative period, or over a two year and four-year cumulative period.

-The following table summarizes our market-based restricted stock unit activity for the year ended March 31, 2017:
+The following table summarizes our market-based restricted stock unit activity, presented with the maximum number of shares that could potentially vest, for the year ended March 31, 2018:

-Market-Based Restricted Stock Units (in thousands) Weighted- Average Grant Date Fair Value

-Balance as of March 31, 2016 636 \$ 64.49
+Market-Based Restricted Stock Units (in thousands) Weighted- Average Grant Date Fair Value Outstanding as of March 31, 2017 1,282 \$ 87.37 Granted 706 140.93 Vested (430) 76.27 Forfeited or cancelled (216) 91.88 Outstanding as of March 31, 2018 1,342 \$ 118.35

-Granted 353 98.04

-Vested (558) 50.08

-Vested above target 238 44.99

-Forfeited or cancelled (28) 84.94

-Balance as of March 31, 2017 641 \$ 87.37

-The weighted-average grant date fair values of market-based restricted stock units granted during fiscal years 2017, 2016, and 2015 were \$98.04, \$79.81, and \$48.14, respectively.
-The fair values of market-based restricted stock units that vested during fiscal years 2017, 2016, and 2015 were \$42 million, \$47 million, and \$23 million, respectively.
+The weighted-average grant date fair values of market-based restricted stock units granted during fiscal years 2018, 2017, and 2016 were \$140.93, \$98.04, and \$79.81, respectively.
+The fair values of market-based restricted stock units that vested during fiscal years 2018, 2017, and 2016 were \$48 million, \$42 million, and \$47 million, respectively.